Optimal Timing: When to Book a Wedding Videographer for Your Big Day

 Other styles include:

 Traditional wedding videos: emphasize straightforward filming and basic editing, reminiscent of past styles.
+Some couples want a whole lot of creativity, while others prefer a simple documentation of the ceremony.

 Storytelling videography: blends the couple’s history with wedding day highlights for a cohesive narrative.